sara-sabr/ITStrategy/_pages/en/target-solution-delivery-model-strategy-areas-of-concerns.md

 #### 2.3.1.
 Summary <!-- omit in toc -->

-The strategy looks at enabling IT Product changes without the burden of having lines of business going through a project lifecycle.
+The strategy looks at enabling IT Product changes without the burden of having lines of business go through a project lifecycle.
-It is currently expected that Product Owners would be managing the priorities for an IT Product backlog that DevOps team (with the Product Manager) executes.
+It is currently expected that a Product Owner would be managing the priorities for an IT Product backlog that a DevOps team (with the Product Manager) execute.

-However, if the Product Owner is from the line of business, it will challenge timely management of technical debt due to its technical nature that a line of business would not see or expected to comprehend.
+However, if the Product Owner is from the line of business, it will make timely management of technical debt challenging due to its technical nature (that a line of business would not see or be expected to comprehend).

-In addition, some while some features are non-discretionary (e.g., legal requirements) others are (e.g., user interface changes).
+In addition, while some features are non-discretionary (e.g., legal requirements) others are (e.g., user interface changes).
 While there needs to be oversight to track effort allocation, it's unclear how this oversight would not create a different but equal type of burden than that of creating a project.

 #### 2.3.2.
 Raised by stakeholder(s) <!-- omit in toc -->